South Cornwall · PL26 · Cornwall Council Mid

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Mevagissey, that work is shaped by the place itself — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward slate-hung fishermen's cottages and Victorian terraces above the harbour.
+Mevagissey sits in South Cornwall, and that geography ends up in the drawings — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward modern infill on the village fringes and Victorian terraces above the harbour.

 - Conservation Area